-This ambitious strategy proceeded in a specific environment, where it was necessary to acquire a "pioneer advantage" and to "lock in" the market, very quickly before other competitors.
-This was reason VU claimed to justify spreading out and managing famous brand names as Universal Music or Universal Picture for instance.
-The goal was to occupy most of profitable market segments, by providing most of the value added to customers in the new economy.
+This ambitious strategy proceeds in a specific environment, where it is necessary to acquire a "pioneer advantage" and to "lock in" the market, very quickly before other competitors.
+For this reason, VU is spreading out and managing famous brand names as Universal Music or Universal Picture for instance, in order to occupy most of profitable market segments, by providing most of the value added to customers in the new economy.

-As a result, VU was designed in a flexible way, by internal and external networking emergent process, to adapt and to benefit from technological or commercial opportunities in the environment.
-At the same time, the organization was shaped on a very stable hierarchical basis, to keep the confidence of international financial investors.
-Thus, CEO's of VU took a particular attention to govern specific relations with shareholders and stakeholders, neces sary to sustain the external growth funding.
-So, two contradictory statements underlined VU dynamics in the new economy : the aim to be as modular than the market to gain a "pioneer advantage"; the aim to "lock in" the market to reduce financial and commercial uncertainties, by creating for instance new barriers at the entry for competitors and costs of mobility for the customer inside VU's galaxy.
-These two principles were simultaneously present in the design of the organization, which combines different forms of cooperation, externalization and integration (cf. appendix 2).
+As a result, VU is designed in a flexible way, by internal and external networking emergent process, to adapt and to benefit from technological or commercial opportunities in the environment.
+At the same time, the organization is shaped on a very stable hierarchical basis, to keep the confidence of international financial investors.
+Thus, CEO's of VU take a particular attention to govern specific relations with shareholders and stakeholders, necessary to sustain the external growth funding.
+So, two contradictory statements underline VU dynamics in the new economy: the aim to be as modular than the market to gain a "pioneer advantage"; the aim to "lock in" the market to reduce financial and commercial uncertainties, by creating for instance new barriers at the entry for competitors and costs of mobility for the customer inside VU's galaxy.
+These two principles are simultaneously present in the design of the organization, which combines different forms of cooperation, externalization and integration (cf. appendix 2).

-Cooperation: To participate to the concentration process, without having the capacity of self development, VU cooperated with competitors which encounter same strategic difficulty : joint venture with Mannesmann and British Telecom to co-finance investment in mobile phone sector, partnership with Sky Network in digital TV broadcast to enter on new markets, cooperation with Sony to share music catalogs, contractual agreement with Yahoo to benefit from the portal size effects, cooperation with Bertelsmann to promote the edition on the Internet, joint venture with Vodafone to pool subscription data bases in Europe.
-Besides, these alliances between competitors (Richardson 1972), allowed to regulate intensity of the competition by setting up new barriers at the entry, by sharing information in a benchmarking process, and by defining new standards in the E-business.
-For instance, Bertelsmann and VU's CEOs were active members of an international lobbying association to transpose the business model of pay TV on the Internet, against the generalization of "shareware and freeware" formula on the Web sites.
-For as much, the risk of competition was not completely isolated.
-Alliances based on specific circumstances or momentary opportunities turned into conflicts with former partners like British Telecom (action at law against the partnership between VU and Vodafone), or Bertelsmann (departure of VU's board for Bertelsmann CEO's).
-Under these conditions, integration or subcontracting seemed solutions to reduce uncertainty of the cooperation.
+Cooperation: To participate to the concentration process, without having the capacity of self development, VU cooperates with competitors which encounter same strategic difficulty: joint venture with Mannesmann and British Telecom to co-finance investment in mobile phone sector, partnership with Sky Network in digital TV broadcast to enter on new markets, cooperation with Sony to share music catalogs, contractual agreement with Yahoo to benefit from the portal size effects, cooperation with Bertelsmann to promote the edition on the Internet, joint venture with Vodafone to pool subscription data bases in Europe.
+Besides, these alliances between competitors (Richardson 1972), allow to regulate intensity of the competition by setting up new barriers at the entry, by sharing information in a benchmarking process, and by defining new standards in the Ebusiness.
+For instance, Bertelsmann and VU's CEOs are active members of an international lobbying association to transpose the business model of pay TV on the Internet, against the generalization of "shareware and freeware" formula on the Web sites.
+For as much, the risk of competition is not completely isolated.
+Alliances based on specific circumstances or momentary opportunities can reverse to traditional conflict with former partners like British Telecom (action at law against the partnership between VU and Vodafone), or Bertelsmann (departure of VU's board for Bertelsmann CEO's).
+Under these conditions, integration or subcontracting seems solutions to reduce uncertainty of the cooperation.

-Integration: In parallel of collaboration or negotiation on the market, VU aimed to sustain a strong competitive position against other competitors, either by integrating them, or while seeking to acquire key resources or competencies in order to dominate the competition.
-In this perspective, VU concentrated part of its efforts to integrate exclusive contents, by reinforcing value added of his channels of distribution.
-Reciprocally, VU did not hesitate to repurchase channels of distribution to emphasize his contents, with for example, the acquisition of USA-Network in the United States, or the take over of MP3.com on the Internet.
+Integration: In parallel of collaboration or negotiation on the market, VU aims to sustain a strong competitive position against other competitors, either by integrating them, or while seeking to acquire key resources or competencies in order to dominate the competition.
+In this perspective, VU concentrates part of its efforts to integrate exclusive contents, by reinforcing value added of his channels of distribution.
+Reciprocally, VU does not hesitate to repurchase channels of distribution to emphasize his contents, with for example, the acquisition of USA-Network in the United States, or the take over of MP3.com on the Internet.